Devamsingh09/AI_VOICE_ASSITANT--/README.md

 3. Set up your **Gemini API Key**:

    - Sign up for **Gemini Pro** and get your API key.
-   - Set the API key as an environment variable for secure access:
+   - Create a `.env` file in the project root directory and add the following line:

-     ```bash
+     ```plaintext
-     export GEMINI_API_KEY="your-api-key"
+     GEMINI_API_KEY="your-api-key"
      ```

-   Alternatively, you can pass the API key in the app directly, but using an environment variable is recommended for security.
+   This will securely load your API key using the `python-dotenv` package.
+Make sure to replace `your-api-key` with your actual Gemini API key.

 4. Run the app locally: